Agricultural Related Employment for Job Seekers, Migrant Seasonal Farm Workers, and Foreign Labor: H-2A & H-2B

 All IDES offices coordinate with partner organizations, public and private groups providing similar services, for MSFW program support.
 For further assistance, contact United Migrant Opportunity Services, our primary partner.

-A full-time State Monitor Advocate (SMA) provides “qualitatively equivalent and quantitatively proportionate” to the services provided to other Illinois jobseekers.
-Essentially MSFWs should receive all workforce development services, benefits and protections on an equitable and non-discriminatory basis, including guidance, testing, job development, training and referral.
+A full-time State Monitor Advocate (SMA) at IDES monitors the provision of employment services to ensure that MSFWs receive services that are “qualitatively equivalent and quantitatively proportionate” to the services provided to other Illinois jobseekers.
+As required by federal law, MSFWs must receive all workforce development services, benefits and protections on an equitable and non-discriminatory basis, including guidance, testing, job development, training and referral.
 The SMA:

 - Consults with various divisions of the agency to ensure accurate reporting of MSFW data.